 - Sessions → Google Analytics starts recording a session whenever someone visits a website and terminates it after 30 minutes of inactivity.
 GA keeps track of all user interactions that take place within that specified time frame.

-- % Exit → the number of exits / number of pageviews for the specified page
+- Exit Rate (shown as '% Exit') → the number of exits / number of pageviews for the specified page

 - Pages/Session → the average number of pages viewed within a single session